www.locriantica.it

 GEOGRAPHICAL POSITION

-After the Heracleium there is a cape belonging to Locri,
+After the Heracleium comes a cape belonging to Locri,

 which is called Zephyrium,